patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/SolarEdge/README.md

 # Energy provider: SolarEdge

-SolarEdge offers the option to export data from the [Solar Edge](https://www.solaredge.com/) website through an API.
+SolarEdge offers the option to export data from the [Solar Edge](https://www.solaredge.com/) site through an API.
 This data can be transformed and used to import into Home Assistant.

 **Data provided**
 - Solar production - High resolution (hour interval) - Wh